allenmackley/Notes-Examples-Snippets/js/inheritance/README.md

 ### The old, ES5 way of doing inheritance...

-First define a function that we will use to act as our constructor
+First define a function that we will use to act as our constructor.
 ```
 function Vehicle(name, type) {
   this.name = name;